“I was wondering … do you believe in God?”

 “I don’t think they know what that means.”

-“No, just never liked all that sugar.
+“No,” he replies.
+“Just never liked all that sugar.
 So what about it?”
+He closes his menu.

-“If you believe in – oh, I didn’t offend you?
+“If you believe in God – ” he stops and quickly follows up ” – I didn’t offend you?
 By asking, I mean?”

 “I just read somewhere – ” Jacob continues “ – that despite what everyone thinks about the United States – with your Christian Right, Bible belt and all – Americans are in actuality quite secular minded.”

 He puts the menu away, like he’s already forgotten about it.
-The owner seems to frown.
+The owner frowns.

 “Meaning that you say that you believe in God – but most of you don’t.”